Joint-stock company: Closely held corporations and publicly traded corporations

 The institution most often referenced by the word "corporation" is publicly traded, which means that the company's shares are traded on a public stock exchange (for example, the New York Stock Exchange or Nasdaq in the United States) whose shares of stock of corporations are bought and sold by and to the general public.
 Most of the largest businesses in the world are publicly traded corporations.

 However, the majority of corporations are privately held, or closely held, so there is no ready market for the trading of shares.
 Many such corporations are owned and managed by a small group of businesspeople or companies, but the size of such a corporation can be as vast as the largest public corporations.
+Likewise, a corporation can be owned by the government (or jointly by multiple governments), creating a state-owned enterprise.

 Closely held corporations have some advantages over publicly traded corporations.
 A small, closely held company can often make company-changing decisions much more rapidly than a publicly traded company, as there will generally be fewer voting shareholders, and the shareholders would have common interests.
 A publicly traded company is also at the mercy of the market, with capital flow in and out based not only on what the company is doing but also on what the market and even what the competitors, major and minor, are doing.

 However, publicly traded companies also have advantages over their closely held counterparts.
 Publicly traded companies often have more working capital and can delegate debt throughout all shareholders.
 Therefore, shareholders of publicly traded company will each take a much smaller hit to their returns as opposed to those involved with a closely held corporation.
 Publicly traded companies, however, can suffer from that advantage.
 A closely held corporation can often voluntarily take a hit to profit with little to no repercussions if it is not a sustained loss.
 A publicly traded company often comes under extreme scrutiny if profit and growth are not evident to stock holders, thus stock holders may sell, further damaging the company.
 Often, that blow is enough to make a small public company fail.